Handling Big Egos

 It’s useful to try to see things from the perspective of the other party.
 How much time do they have, why have they come, what do they really want.
 What might they really need that could be different?

 In a meeting, an inquisitive approach with open-ended questions that encourage your customer or partner to speak will achieve many objectives.
 It shows respect.
 It builds trust, as you will appear as someone who seeks to understand.
 It helps you learn more about your customer.
 It will help you check that you have understood correctly.
-It will leave a favourable impression of the meeting.
+It will leave a favorable impression of the meeting.

 A simple and yet powerful response is to give people the benefit of the doubt when a person comes across as rude.
-Always respond in a friendly and helpful tone, be quick to apologise for any misunderstanding, and you’ll be surprised by the response that you receive.
+Always respond in a friendly and helpful tone, be quick to apologize for any misunderstanding, and you’ll be surprised by the response that you receive.

-There are of course limits, and behaviours that should not be tolerated.
+There are of course limits, and behaviors that should not be tolerated.
 I was in a business meeting some years ago when a prospect suddenly became angry and started shouting for no apparent reason.
 His language was bad.
 This does not need to be tolerated, so I stood up, thanked him for his time, and led my colleagues out of the room.

 On another occasion I told a very big client, who used to regularly call and swear at junior staff, to close his account and take his business elsewhere.
 You have to set your own standards and live to them.
 Thankfully, I had an excellent boss at the time who was supportive.
 Make sure the people you’re working for have such shared values before you choose to end a working relationship this way.